 ABOUT THE ST. INNOCENT OF ALASKA MONASTIC COMMUNITY

-When Sister Ioanna moved into the St. Xenia House (above, left) on November 15, 2003, Mitered Archpriest Roman Star, Dean of the Central States Deanery, immediately officially declared the establishment of the St. Innocent of Alaska Religious/Monastic Community.
-On November 14, 2008, in commemoration of the fifth anniversary of the establishment of the St. Innocent Monastic Community, a second nearby house — dedicated to St. Seraphim of Sarov — was purchased (above, right).
+When Sister Ioanna moved into the St. Xenia House (photo to the right) on November 15, 2003, Mitered Archpriest Roman Star, Dean of the Central States Deanery, immediately officially declared the establishment of the St. Innocent of Alaska Religious/Monastic Community.
+On November 14, 2008, in commemoration of the fifth anniversary of the establishment of the St. Innocent Monastic Community, a second nearby house — dedicated to St. Seraphim of Sarov (photo below) — was purchased.